salesforce/design-system-react/README.md

 npm install --save design-system-react
 ```

-Then, in your React code, refer to each Lightning Design System component using the "SLDS" prefix, e.g. SLDSIcons or SLDSButtons.
+Then, in your React code, refer to each Lightning Design System component using the "SLDS" prefix, e.g. SLDSTooltip.

-For example to import the Icons component:
+For example to import the Tooltip and Icons components:

 ```
-import {SLDSIcons} from 'design-system-react';
+import {SLDSTooltip, SLDSIcons} from 'design-system-react';
 ```

-In your JSX, refer to the specific variant you want to use as COMPONENT.COMPONENT_VARIANT, e.g. SLDSIcons.Icon.
+You can then use the components in your JSX markup, e.g. SLDSTooltip, or SLDSIcons.Icon.

-Here is an example media object:
+Here is an example media object using SLDSIcons.Icon:

 ```
   <div className="slds-media slds-media-center">